 APPLIED MUSIC

 Applied Music does not come under general tuition.
-Students taking these courses must pay the conservatory rates.
 (See page 8.)

 PIANO PREREQUISITE.-Scales in major and minor, thirds, sixths, and tenths.
 Arpeggios in major and minor.
 One Kullak or Clementi Sonatina.
 One two-part invention of Bach.